cfpb/wagtail-sharing/README.rst

 ``wagtail.contrib.modeladmin`` is also required and must be included in your list of installed apps.

+The code examples below assume that you are using the latest Wagtail version (3.0+).

+* For earlier versions, you will need to consult the `Wagtail documentation <https://docs.wagtail.org/en/stable/releases/index.html>`_ for your version.

 Run migrations to create required database tables:

 .. code-block:: bash